 The population of Ophiogomphus susbehcha has resumed its low-level numbers along the Potomac River after

 the high emergence numbers of 2012-2013 In 2014 two casts skins and 2 adults were found (April 27 & April 28).

 In 2015 two adults were found (April 29 & May 4), In 2016 only 2 cast skins were located on April 17 and in 2017,

-and 2018 no cast skins or adults have been recorded found through 2018 to 2020.
-The search for this species each year has been significant.
+no cast skins or adults have been recorded found through 2018 to 2020.
+The search for this species each year

 has been significant.
 Both myself and several other people have helped locate this hard to find species.